 - Banking or wealth management solutions with built-in budgeting components

-- Free solutions that allow you to import and manually categorize transactions to support customized spending plans
+- Free budgeting apps that allow you to import and manually categorize transactions to support customized spending plans

-- Free or “freemium” (paid and free plans available) solutions that sync with external bank accounts (and other financial accounts) and automatically categorize spending
+- Free or “freemium” (paid and free versions available) solutions that sync with external bank accounts (and other financial accounts) and automatically categorize spending

-- Comprehensive paid tools that include nonbudgeting features, such as tax forecasting
+- Comprehensive products with paid plans that include nonbudgeting features, such as tax forecasting

 - Plans: All budgeting and financial management tools are free